craigsilver1337-ship-it/ZKavangard/docs/archived/TEST_COMPLETION_REPORT.md

 ## Contact & Support

-**Project**: Chronos Vanguard
+**Project**: ZkVanguard
 **Testing Date**: 2024-01-21
 **Test Engineer**: GitHub Copilot (Claude Sonnet 4.5)
 **Status**: ✅ Production Ready

 ---

-*This report certifies that Chronos Vanguard has achieved 100% test pass rate on all core features and is ready for hackathon submission.*
+*This report certifies that ZkVanguard has achieved 100% test pass rate on all core features and is ready for hackathon submission.*